 - a.
 Contribute to the development of a traditional town centre urban pattern focused on a Main Street. - b.
 Present a nil setback from the road reserve of any adjoining street other than a lane. - c.
 Screen from view all car park, loading and all other service areas from the public realm. - d.
 Be constructed to a maximum of four storeys with building heights not to exceed 14 metres. - e.
-Promote upper floor commercial use development. - f.
-Present a set back of no more than 2 metres from the road surface of an off street car park area that are located to the rear or side of the principal frontage or frontages as specified by the activated facade interface with the public realm as indicated in Figure 2.5.
+Promote upper floor commercial use development.

-To create a highly defined urban structure for the town centre that focuses activity and pedestrian movement along streets and in particular along the Main Street.
+To create a highly defined urban structure for the town centre that focuses activity and pedestrian movement along streets and, in particular, along the Main Street.
 To maximise the extent of building frontages addressing the Main Street or any other adjoining secondary street, creating a sense of enclosure to the public realm and concentrate access to premises from the street to create a convenient and inviting destination to shop and meet.

 - a.
-Present a nil setback to any public street or public space that adjoins the development's site at ground level. - b.
 Where possible internal malls should be avoided to prevent pedestrian movement being diverted away from the Main Street, which would impact on the vibrancy of the activity centre's public realm.
-Any internal mall that is proposed should, through its design, demonstrate that it will have a minimal impact on the functioning of the Main Street as the focal point of the activity centre. - c.
-Contribute to a consistent town centre streetscape. - d.
-Maximise the amount of built form that interfaces with the public realm. - e.
-Locate main entrances of built form in the primary street façade or façade adjoining a public realm space adjoining the development site which is specified by the activated facade interface with the public realm 99 indicated in Figure 2.5.
+Any internal mall that is proposed should, through its design, demonstrate that it will have a minimal impact on the functioning of the Main Street as the focal point of the activity centre. - b.
+Contribute to a consistent town centre streetscape. - c.
+Maximise the amount of built form that interfaces with the public realm. - d.
+Locate main entrances of built form in the primary street façade or façade adjoining a public realm space adjoining the development site which is specified by the activated façade interface with the public realm as indicated in Figure 2.5.

-indicative plan demonstrating building foot print with nil set back to street retail development built to the footpath to create a well defined Main Street
+Indicative plan demonstrating building footprint with nil setback to street

+Retail development built to the footpath to create a well-defined Main Street

-4.1 RETAIL BUILT FORM
+4.1 Retail Built Form